Quick and Easy Butter Chicken

 I finally got this recipe just right with the flavors spot on and without it being overly sweet.
 It’s still a great curry for people who like a milder curry but there is a lot of flavor development.
 Thee butter and the spices combined to give this dish real depth.
 It isn’t processed or overly sweet but tastes like a delicious aromatic dish.
 I’ve simplified the recipe to make it quick and easy to make and have taken some shortcuts to make it easy to cook.
 Note that this dish tastes amazing eaten straight away but like all curries, the flavors really develop when eaten the next day.

 Aside from with traditional accompaniments such as rice, and dahl, you can stick to a low carb theme as well.
 Try serving this with Cauliflower Rice. with a serve of Low Carb Cauliflower, Broccoli and Sunflower Seed Dahl on the side.
 I served it for guests recently, who were surprised to find out it wasn’t made with lentils, as it tastes amazing and just like dahl should.
 Palak Paneer– a spinach and cottage cheese curry is also fabulous served as a side to butter chicken.

 I hope you find the time to make this fabulous recipe.
 Please feel free to share any images on social media as I’d love to see what you make.
-If you hashtag #ketohh I will always find it as well.
+If you hashtag #ketohh #alowcarblowsugarlifestyle, I’ll be able to check out your efforts.
 Don’t forget you can easily rate the recipe using the star system below as well.

 - 700 grams chunky diced chicken pieces-chicken thighs are more tender

 - 100 grams butter

 - 400 grams tin of diced tomato sugar free

 - 1 small onion finely diced